geetman/Faces-People-Memory-App/README.md

 ## Local Development

+> [!CAUTION]
-You cannot open `index.html` directly as a `file://` URL because ES Modules and the Supabase CDN import require HTTP.
+> You cannot open `index.html` directly as a `file://` URL because ES Modules and the Supabase CDN import require HTTP.
 Use a simple local server:

 ```bash
 # Python 3